AET-DevOps26/team-good-thing-i-like-my-builds-cancelled/README.md

 | **Konrad** | Client      | Logbook Service    |

 > [!NOTE]
-> Due to a not squashed merge at the beginning of the project and because of a lot of generated client code the contribution of all members might seem less equal as it is!
+> Due to a not squashed merge at the beginning of the project and because of a lot of generated client code the contribution of all members might seem less equal than it is!
 In terms of working hours and commit-complexity all contributors participated equally in the project!

 ## Documentation